Gulab Singh (Uttarakhand politician)

-Gulab Singh (1930-2000) was an Indian politician.
+Gulab Singh (1926–2000) was an Indian politician.
 He was a member of Uttar Pradesh Legislative Assembly for eight terms.
 He served as a minister during the congressional government.

-Singh represented Chakrata (Uttarakhand Assembly constituency) and was a member of the Indian National Congress.
+Singh represented Chakrata and was a member of the Indian National Congress.
 His son Pritam Singh served as the president of the Uttarakhand Congress Party and was a four-term member of the Uttarakhand Legislative Assembly (2002-2007 and 2012–2017).

+Early life

+Singh was born on 15 June 1926 in Virnad village in Dehradun district of United Provinces of Agra and Oudh, British India (now in Uttarakhand, India) to a Khasa Rajput family of Jaunsari community.
+His father, Dhan Singh Syana was Syana (chieftan) of Khat Virnad of Jaunsar-Bawar region.

+He completed his schooling from local school in his village and graduated from D.A.V.
+College, Dehradun, afterwards he became active in student politics.